SanderRonde/home-automation/README.md

 The temperature module allows for the setting of a target temperature of the house.
 The server then tells a temperature controller what to do based on the currently measured temperature, eventually reaching the target temperature.
 It also allows for manual turning on and off of a temperature controller (for example for when you leave home).

-#### Info-screen
+#### Kiosk

-The info-screen module powers a screen containing some basic info like the temperature outside and inside (thanks to the temperature module), as well as the upcoming calender events etc. It is basically an HTML page hosted on localhost that talks to the server via a separate entrypoint.
+The kiosk module powers a screen containing some basic info like the temperature outside and inside (thanks to the temperature module), as well as the upcoming calender events etc. It is basically an HTML page hosted on localhost that talks to the server via a separate entrypoint.
 In my case the actual screen is mounted behind some mirror foil to have a sort of smart-mirror.

 #### Webhook